-A Conditional Fee Agreement (CFA), or a No Win No Fee agreement, states that if a case is not won, then you will not have to cover the cost of the legal fees your solicitor incurs in handling your claim.
-In the event that the case is won, the fees would be deducted from the overall amount awarded.
+If you’d like legal representation making your claim, you may benefit from using a No Win No Fee solicitor.
+Under a No Win No Fee agreement, if your solicitor fails to win your claim on your behalf, you won’t have to cover the cost of their legal fees.
+As there are no upfront or running costs to pay either, this means that you can access legal representation quickly and fairly under this type of agreement.
+In the event that your claim is won, however, the fees would be deducted from the overall amount awarded.
 Many people prefer to use No Win No Fee agreements to balance the financial risk.

 Get in touch with us today on 0800 073 8801 and our friendly, compassionate advisers will be more than happy to answer any questions you have.
 If you would like us to call you back at a time that suits you best, then you can use our online contact form, and choose a time for a call-back.